max9001/DAG-Validity-For-Astronaut-Health/README.md

 ## Acknowledgments

-Special thanks to Bob for their contributions and support.
+Special thanks to UC Irvine, Nadia Ahmed, Lauren Sanders, Ryan Scott, Robert Reynolds, and Sylvain Costes for their contributions and support.